niphadkarneha/gatsby-blog-neha/content/blog/GoogleDataStudio/index.md

 ---
-title: Google Data Studio with Google Analytics
+title: Website Analytics using Google Analytics and Data Studio.
 date: "2019-10-08T15:48:42+00:00"
 ---

-# Website Analysis using Google Data Studio.

-I stumbled on Google Data Studio fairly recently but it was launched by Google in 2016.
-It is a powerful tool if you want to carry out basic analysis and its free.
+I stumbled on Google Data Studio fairly recently but it was launched way back in 2016 by Google Inc. It is a powerful tool if you want to carry out basic analysis and its free.
 All you need is Google account, for the purpose of this article I am going to carry out exploratory data analysis for my website i.e. <strong>nehaniphadkar.in</strong>.
 I will look at number of visits to my site, the frequency, time of day, geolocations etc. So ride along with me and We'll do this step by step

 # Google Data Studio